Katirene/BotGoat_SoloProject/README.md

 ###Future Expansion
 1. Passport will be integrated.
-2. App will be modified so that multiple users can manage and confifure their bots from BotGoat.
+2. App will be modified so that multiple users can manage and configure their bots from BotGoat.
 Hosting and Deployment would shift from user to application.